The Dispute Resolution Review: Taiwan

 The Supreme Court may either sustain the High Court's judgment (i.e., dismiss the appeal) or revoke the High Court's judgment and remand the case to the High Court.
 Receiving the remanded files, the High Court reopens proceedings.

-Some types of cases specified by the CCP (e.g., a labour dispute arising from an employment contract with an employment term of less than one year; a dispute over fixing of the boundaries or the demarcation of a real property; a dispute arising from claims in a negotiable instrument) are subject to summary proceedings.5 Summary proceedings are almost the same as ordinary proceedings, but with simplified procedures and documentation, and the appeal against the district court's judgment must be filed with the same district court.
+Some types of cases specified by the CCP (e.g., a labour dispute arising from an employment contract with an employment term of less than one year; a dispute over fixing of the boundaries or the demarcation of real property; a dispute arising from claims in a negotiable instrument or in a road traffic accident) are subject to summary proceedings.6 Summary proceedings are almost the same as ordinary proceedings, but with simplified procedures and documentation, and the appeal against the district court's judgment must be filed with the same district court.
 An appeal against a judgment of the second instance to the Supreme Court is more restrictive than that in ordinary proceedings.

 Small claim proceedings

 Where an action is for the payment of money, other replaceable objects or securities, and the price or claim value is not more than NT$100,000, such action is subject to small claim proceedings.
 Compared with ordinary proceedings and summary proceedings, small claim proceedings are much more simplified.
 An appeal against the district court's judgment must be filed with the same district court, and the grounds for appeal are limited to the issue of the contravention of the laws and regulations by the district court's judgment.
 The judgment of the second instance is not appealable.

 The CCP provides three categories of interim measures: a provisional attachment (PA), a provisional injunction (PI) and an injunction maintaining a temporary status quo (TI).